Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: String stability

-\item [iii.]
-Note that designing $ \alpha $ and $ b $ is related to Eqs~\eqref{parameter_b} and \eqref{parameter_b_2} and we { assume} the predecessor number $ r $ and platoon time headway $ h $ { are} predefined.
-Thus, we name the inequality \eqref{parameter_b} as the main rule and \eqref{parameter_b_2} as the complimentary rule.
-After $ \alpha $ and $ b $ are designed from the above two rules, by verifying $ \{ \mathrm{W_{4}}, \mathrm{W_{6}}, \mathrm{W_{8}} \} >0 $ and $ \mathrm{W_8} + \mathrm{W_{10}} \omega^2 \ge 0 $ for \textit{some value range $ \omega $} (it {is easy to deduce that it is not possible} to verify $ \mathrm{W_8} + \mathrm{W_{10}} \omega^2 \ge 0 $ for all values of $ \omega $; here, we recommend $ \omega \in [0, 100 \text{rad/s}]$, {i.e., $\omega_0=100 \text{rad/s}$}~\footnote{The dominating frequency range on the body ({spring} mass) is for passengers cars approximately 1-2 Hz; considering different road and speed conditions, the peak frequency is around 10 Hz (1Hz = 2$ \pi $ rad/s)~\cite{barbosa2012vehicle}.
+We assume the predecessor number $ r $ and platoon time headway $ h $ are predefined {and summarize our $ \alpha $ and $ b $ designing mechanism as follows (the details of steps i and ii are in the Appendix~\ref{appendix_heuristic_searching}).} \begin{enumerate} \item [i.]
+The main rule: \item [ii.]
+The complementary rule: \item [iii.]
+After $ \alpha $ and $ b $ are designed from the above two rules, by verifying $ \{ \mathrm{W_{4}}, \mathrm{W_{6}}, \mathrm{W_{8}} \} >0 $ and $ \mathrm{W_8} + \mathrm{W_{10}} \omega^2 \ge 0 $ for \textit{some value range $ \omega $\footnote{It is easy to deduce that it is not possible to verify $ \mathrm{W_8} + \mathrm{W_{10}} \omega^2 \ge 0 $ for all values of $ \omega $.}} (here, we recommend $ \omega \in [0, 100 \text{rad/s}]$, {i.e., $\omega_0=100 \text{rad/s}$}~\footnote{The dominating frequency range on the body ({spring} mass) is for passengers cars approximately 1-2 Hz; considering different road and speed conditions, the peak frequency is around 10 Hz (1Hz = 2$ \pi $ rad/s)~\cite{barbosa2012vehicle}.
 Here, we choose [0, 16 Hz].}), it still does not guarantee condition~\eqref{detail_parameter_setting_condition} completely for \textit{all values of $ \omega {\in [0,\omega_0]} $}. \item [iv.] {A} Bode plot of the original string stability condition~\eqref{string_stability_condition} will be made to verify the designed parameters $ \alpha, b $.
 If Bode plot shows $ \left\|H(j \omega)\right\|_{\infty} \le 1 $ for all values of $ \omega {\in [0,\omega_1], \omega_1 \gg \omega_0} $, this mechanism is completed.
-Otherwise, we redesign $ \alpha $ and $ b $ from the main and complimentary rules and repeat steps $ \text{iii, iv} $. \item [v.]
+Otherwise, we redesign $ \alpha $ and $ b $ from the main and complementary rules and repeat steps $ \text{iii, iv} $. \item [v.]
 If we cannot exit step $ \text{iv} $, it means for current values of $ r $ and $ h $, there is no solution from this mechanism.
 Change the values of $ r, h $ based on the platooning requirement and repeat steps $ \text{iii, iv} $.
 If step $ \text{iv} $ still cannot be exited, { then the proposed mechanism does not give feasible solutions} for the current platooning requirement, i.e., maximum predecessor number $ \bar r $, largest time headway $ \bar h $. \end{enumerate} \begin{remark} Given a fixed time headway $ h $, the main rule~\eqref{parameter_b} and the complimentary rule~\eqref{parameter_b_2} for setting parameters $ \alpha $ and $ b $ are neither sufficient nor necessary to guarantee the original string stability condition~\eqref{string_stability_condition}.
 However, we can regard the above rules as a \textit{heuristic searching algorithm} for finding appropriate parameters $ \alpha $ and $ b $.
-Note that rules~\eqref{parameter_b} and~\eqref{parameter_b_2} are only necessary, but not sufficient conditions for $ W_2 \ge 0 $ and $ W_8 \ge 0 $, respectively.
+Note that rules~\eqref{parameter_b} and~\eqref{parameter_b_2} are only necessary, but not sufficient conditions for $ \mathrm{W_{2}} \ge 0 $ and $ \mathrm{W_{4}} \ge 0 $, respectively.
 Therefore, there exist scenarios that with the designed $ \alpha $ and $ b $ from rules~\eqref{parameter_b} and~\eqref{parameter_b_2}, we do not have \eqref{W_condition1}; but we can use the Bode plot of the original string stability condition~\eqref{string_stability_condition} in step iv as a final measurement to verify $ \alpha $ and $ b $.
 If we have $ \left\|H(j \omega)\right\|_{\infty} \le 1 $ for all values of $ \omega \in [0,\omega_1] $, it means the designed $ \alpha $ and $ b $ are still available. \end{remark}